Man completing best tax efficient investing review on laptop

 5. Venture Capital Trusts (VCTs)

-While VCTs are, by nature, managed approaches to tax efficient investing, the SEIS and EIS can offer a choice of managed or direct investment.
+While VCTs are, by nature, managed approaches to increasing tax efficiency, the SEIS and EIS can offer a choice of managed or direct investment.
 Both direct investments and EIS/SEIS funds usually give the investor choice over how and where their capital is invested, allowing for a more personally diversified portfolio of companies.
-For investors looking to craft a personalised VC portfolio that still desire the assistance and due diligence of investment professionals, reputable co-investment platforms can prove suitable solutions.
+For investors looking to craft a personalised VC portfolio that still desires the assistance and due diligence of investment professionals, reputable co-investment platforms can prove suitable solutions.

 With investment allowances, portfolio diversification strategies and tax reliefs just three examples of aspects that can make each VC route more or less favourable for individuals, a host of additional differences exist between the three methods that can be worth exploring in detail for investors weighing up which path to select.